RajneelDutta/RajneelDutta/README.md

 - 👋 Hi, I’m @RajneelDutta
 - 👀 I’m interested in Open-source projects
-- 🌱 I’m currently learning Python and planning to learn it's frameworks
+- 🌱 I’m currently playing with R.
 - 💞️ I’m looking to collaborate on various Open-source projects and issues
 - 📫 Reach me at rajneeldutta@gmail.com